Update 23/2/26:

 The Dictograph Company produced specialized intercom telephone systems intended for private, internal communication.
 These systems operated independently of the public telephone network and were typically installed within a single building or between closely located buildings.
 Communication was managed through a Master Station, usually configured as a loudspeaker telephone, while Sub-Stations were more compact and featured a handset or watch receiver with call keys.
 The entire system was wired together using multicore cable.

 This internal telephone or, intercom, won’t be a great deal of use to me.
 However, it’s in keeping with my other electromechanical equipment.
-I have a candlestick telephone with bell box, a servants’ bell box flag board, a 1940s round Ekco radio, a Gents master clock and a couple of slave clocks, and many more items.
+I have a candlestick telephone with bell box, a servants’ bell box flag board, a 1940s round Ekco radio, a Gents Master Clock No36 and a couple of slave clocks, a lovely GPO Strowger bell type 56C and many more items.